Questions about our products? Request information directly from a CAE Healthcare sales representative.

-Spectral Doppler is an ultrasound technique for image display, consisting of Pulsed Wave Doppler (PW) and Continuous Wave Doppler (CW).
-Doppler echocardiography provides a means to obtain images of the heart (using ultrasound waves) in order to assess the severity of blood flow (or, velocity), blood flow obstruction, and other cardiovascular disorders.
+Spectral Doppler is an ultrasound technique for image display, consisting of Pulse Wave Doppler (PW) and Continuous Wave Doppler (CW).
+Doppler echocardiography is a vital diagnostic tool for the clinical evaluation of cardiac patients, providing a reliable means to obtain images of the heart (using ultrasound waves) for assessing the severity of blood flow (or, velocity), blood flow obstruction, and other cardiovascular disorders.

 PW Doppler is primarily used to assess blood flow/velocity across valves or vessels, to evaluate cardiac function, and/or to calculate flow within a small window of space.

-Two dimensional echocardiography assists with obtaining usable data (for example, heart chamber size; evaluation of diastolic and/or systolic function; quantitation of intracardiac shunts), which can be measured to identify cardiac conditions, measure cardiac output (CO) and regurgitant volumes.
+Two-dimensional echocardiography assists with obtaining usable data (for example, heart chamber size; evaluation of diastolic and/or systolic function; quantitation of intracardiac shunts), which can be measured to identify cardiac conditions, measure cardiac output (CO) and regurgitant volumes.

 CAE Vimedix: An Easier Way to Teach and Learn Ultrasound